 Week one is all about introducing the learning and preparing colleagues for what they’re about to learn, how learning will be structured and introducing course contributors such as Dylan Wiliam, Daisy Christodoulou, John Hattie, Rob Coe and Niki Kaiser.

-In weeks two to four participants develop an understanding of the theory and evidence base for effective application and implementation of assessment practice, exploring:
+In weeks two to four of Assessment Essentials, participants develop an understanding of the theory and evidence base for effective application and implementation of assessment practice, exploring:

 - What is learning?
 And the distinction between learning and performance;